How to Control Oily Skin: 7 Expert Tips

 Published Date - 29 July 2025

 Oily skin can feel like a daily battle, can't it?
 That T-zone shine, the makeup sliding off by midday, and those stubborn breakouts that seem to pop up at the worst moments.
 If you're nodding along, you're definitely not alone.
 The good news?
-Skincare for oily skin doesn't have to be complicated or expensive.
+Caring for oily skin doesn't have to be complicated or expensive.
 With the right approach and some tried-and-tested tips, you can master sebum control and achieve that balanced glow you've been after.
-Let's dive into seven expert strategies that actually work – no fluff, just real solutions that fit into your everyday routine.
+Let's dive into five expert strategies that actually work – no fluff, just real solutions that fit into your everyday routine.
+They might just become your new fave!

 Understanding Oily Skin

-Oily skin happens when your sebaceous glands produce more oil than needed.
-This excess sebum can leave your face looking shiny and feeling greasy, especially around your nose, forehead, and chin.
+Oily skin happens when your oil glands produce more oil than needed.
+This excess oil can leave your face looking shiny and feeling greasy, especially around your nose, forehead, and chin.
 Contrary to what many believe, oily skin isn't just about being "dirty" or not washing enough.
-Genetics play a huge role in determining your skin type.
+Some studies suggest that genetics play a role in determining your skin type.
 Hormones, stress, and even the weather can trigger your glands to go into overdrive.
 The biggest myth?
 That oily skin doesn't need moisturiser.
 Real talk – skipping hydration actually makes your skin produce even more oil to compensate.

 1. Gentle Cleansing Techniques

-The foundation of good skincare for oily skin starts with proper cleansing.
+The foundation of good oily skin care starts with proper cleansing.
 Use a gentle, foaming cleanser twice daily – morning and evening.
 Avoid harsh scrubbing, which can irritate your skin and trigger more oil production.
-Look for cleansers with salicylic acid or glycolic acid that help clear pores without stripping your skin.
+Look for cleansers that help clear pores without stripping your skin.

 2. Exfoliation for Pore-Minimising Results

 Regular exfoliation helps remove dead skin cells that can clog pores and make them appear larger.
-Chemical exfoliants like BHA (beta hydroxy acid) work better than physical scrubs for oily skin.
-These pore-minimising techniques should be used 2-3 times per week, not daily, to avoid irritation.
+Chemical exfoliants often work better than physical scrubs for oily skin.
+These pore-minimising techniques are generally recommended 2-3 times per week, not daily, to avoid irritation.

 3. Balance Hydration with Oil-Free Moisturisers